Bogidon/prbot/readme.md

 # Zapier-GitHub-Slack "PRbot"

-Queries GitHub API for PRs maked with provided labels and feeds output to Zapier to be sent to Slack as bot.
-At Teespring we use it to make sure we don't lose PRs and to have a place for transient discussions via Slack threads (comments of lasting value are still put on GitHub):
+Finds GitHub PRs marked with provided labels and feeds them to Zapier (e.g. to be sent to Slack as bot).
+At Teespring we use it to make sure we don't lose PRs and to have a place for per-PR discussions on Slack with threads (comments of lasting value are still put on GitHub):

 ![usage example](images/usage_example.png)